 For this strategy to work, the topics on your pillar pages need to be well-defined.
 They should be broad enough to allow for multiple clusters, but not so broad that they cannot be covered in a single page.

-Pillar pages should answer a user's main questions about a topic, so that they are encouraged to click on it when entering a related search term.
-Then, if they want to go deeper, they can click on one of the links on the pillar page to access a cluster content.
+Pillar pages should answer a user's main questions about a topic so that they are encouraged to click on it when entering a related search term.
+Then, if they want to go deeper, they can click on one of the links on the pillar page to access a cluster of content.